Proven-Paradox/shaper-system/Handbook.md

 Cost: 3 MP
 Damage: x1 (Physical)
 Effect: If you successfully hit your target, they move -3 points on the Regen/Degen track, down to a minimum of -5.
 Description: An attack that deals lingering damage to the target.
-This can be a slice that causes bleeding, coating your weapon in venom before attack, biting with venomous fangs, or similar attacks.
+This can be a slice that causes bleeding, spitting acid, blows that cause internal bleeding, or similar attacks.

 #### Elemental Blast
 Spell [Elemental] [Careful] [Fire/Ice/Earth/Sky/Light/Dark]